The "Death Wish" Series: Charles Bronson at His Best!

 "Death Wish V: The Face of Death" (1994)

 Twenty years after the original Death Wish and seven years after the last sequel, Bronson returned to the role of Paul Kersey (at the age of 73!!) one final time in 1994's Death Wish V: The Face of Death, which was released through former Cannon Films producer Menahem Golan's newly founded 21st Century studio.
 Thanks to the Witness Protection Program, Kersey's back in New York and he's found love yet again with fashion designer Olivia Regent (Lesley Anne-Down).
 One has to wonder why Kersey continues to enter into romantic relationships, since it never turns out well for his significant others, but I guess then there'd be no movie.
-Olivia's ex husband, Tommy O'Shea (Michael Parks) happens to be a big wig in the local Irish mob who keeps a firm hand on the garment business, and he isn't crazy about another man horning in on "his" territory.
+Olivia's ex husband, Tommy O'Shea (Michael Parks) happens to be a big wig in the local Irish mob, and he isn't crazy about another man horning in on "his" territory.
 You can pretty much write the rest yourself.
 Olivia hangs around just long enough to get disfigured and murdered by O'Shea's gang, who then kidnap her teenage daughter for good measure.
 Who ya gonna call?
 Paul Kersey!

 Death Wish V was Charles Bronson's final theatrically-released film.
 Afterwards he appeared in the 1995 TV movie Family of Cops as Police Commissioner Paul Fein, and reprised the role in two sequels.
 After filming Under Suspicion: Family of Cops III in 1998 he announced his retirement from acting at the age of 77.